 Hosting and ICP Licensing

-If you want your content to remain accessible, ICP license is an absolute must no matter where you're hosting your content from.
+If you want your content to remain accessible, an ICP license is an absolute must no matter where you're hosting your content from.
 These licenses are generally provided by the hosting providers and are issued provincially.
-Technically, any China domain or website without an ICP license is at risk of getting website blocked in China at any time.
-You must be either a Chinese citizen to apply for a personal license or a Chinese business to apply for the corporate license.
+Technically, any China domain or website without an ICP license is at risk of getting a website blocked in China at any time.
+You must be either a Chinese citizen to apply for a personal license or a Chinese business to apply for a corporate license.
 In-person verification and "Know Your Customer" processes are prerequisites for both cases.
 As mentioned in the previous section, a Chinese partner can help foreign individuals and companies in such cases to acquire an ICP license.

 Websites must have their ICP number published on the footer space.
 The license mentions the region that it was issued along with a unique number attached to the domain.

-Keep in mind that an ICP license is not your all clear for publishing anything you want.
+Keep in mind that an ICP license is not your all-clear for publishing anything you want.
 As a matter of fact, all that the Great Firewall of China (GFoC) controls and content rules still apply to websites with ICP licenses.
 Your ICP may get rescinded at the first hint of trouble, generally followed by a short block from the GFoC.

 China Edge Delivery